nexthink-community/nxPortalReports/README.md

 - Install the rpm: `$ sudo yum install nxPortalReports.rpm`

 Note: recommended to install on Nexthink appliance.
 For other linux distributions contact me.
+Note 2: In case you are using appliance 6.18+ make sure to check your hardening parameters.
+You might need to open port 5000 manually.

 ## Usage